 In addition, the Arapahoe/Douglas Works!
-Business Services team has worked with the Arapahoe/Douglas Workforce Development Board, local economic developers, chambers of commerce, educators, the Small Business Development Centers, Manufacturers Edge, and other stakeholders to form an Economic Recovery Task Force, in both Arapahoe and Douglas County, which fields a coherent regional response to economic recovery from the COVID-19 pandemic.
+Business Services Team has worked with the Arapahoe/Douglas Workforce Development Board, local economic developers, chambers of commerce, educators, the Small Business Development Centers, Manufacturers Edge, and other stakeholders to form an Economic Recovery Task Force, in both Arapahoe and Douglas County, which fields a coherent regional response to economic recovery from the COVID-19 pandemic.
 During and after recovery, this Task Force, and the relationships, that have been developed will continue to ensure the sustained economic vitality of the area.

-b.
-Describe how the planning region will strategically coordinate workforce investment activities with the provision of adult education and literacy activities under title II.
+workforce investment activities with the provision of adult education and literacy activities under title II.